opensquiggly/user-docs/010-overview/foreword.md

 ## Where Did We Go Wrong?

-Sadly, I think the state of affairs at an average software project in corporate America looks very different from the quaint notion that the Agile Manifesto authors had in mind in 2001.
-Things are much messier in the world today.
+Sadly, I think the state of affairs at an average software project in corporate America today looks very different from the quaint notion that the Agile Manifesto authors had in mind in 2001.
+Things are much messier in the world now.
 Consider the current context that can be found in practically any software project in the world:

 * The team is scattered in multiple locations around the world.